-Goal/Policy/Action Progress in Implementation housing for the disabled and lower income households) Neighborhood Housing Services (for rehabilitation of housing for lower income households) Section 8 Housing Assistance (rent subsidies for very low-income households) Section 223(f) Mortgage Insurance for Purchase/Refinance (for acquisition and development of new rental housing) Section 241(a) Rehabilitation Loans for Multifamily Projects (for energy conservation and rehabilitation of apartments) Neighborhood Stabilization Program (acquire and redevelop foreclosed properties) 2.3.2 H develop percent Specific non-tra transitic extreme targetec providir land-wr funding 2.3.2 Housing for Extremely Low-Income Households: Encourage the development of housing units for households earning less than 30 percent of the Median Family Income (MFI) for Contra Costa County.
+Goal/Policy/Action Progress in Implementation ✓ Low-Income Housing Tax Credit Program (for development of rental housing and preservation of existing affordable housing for large family units) McAuley Institute (for new housing or rehabilitation of housing for lower income households) Mercy Loan Fund (for new housing or for rehabilitation of housing for the disabled and lower income households) Neighborhood Housing Services (for rehabilitation of housing for lower income households) Section 8 Housing Assistance (rent subsidies for very low-income households) Section 223(f) Mortgage Insurance for Purchase/Refinance (for acquisition and development of new rental housing) Section 241(a) Rehabilitation Loans for Multifamily Projects (for energy conservation and rehabilitation of apartments) Neighborhood Stabilization Program (acquire and redevelop foreclosed properties) 2.3.2 Housing for Extremely Low-Income Households: Encourage the development of housing units for households earning less than 30 percent of the Median Family Income (MFI) for Contra Costa County.
 Specific emphasis shall be placed on the provision of family housing and non-traditional housing types such as single-room occupancy units and transitional housing.
 The City will encourage development of housing for extremely-low income households through a variety of activities such as targeted outreach to for-profit and non-profit housing developers, providing financial or in-kind technical assistance, fee waivers/deferrals, land-write downs, expedited/priority processing, identifying grant and funding opportunities, and/or offering additional incentives to supplement density bonus provisions in state law.
-2.3.2 Housing for Extremely Low-Income Households: Encourage the development of housing units for households earning less than 30 percent of the Median Family Income (MFI) for Contra Costa County.
-Specific emphasis shall be placed on the provision of family housing and raditional housing types such as single-room occupancy units and transitional housing.
-The Contractitional housing types such as single-room occupancy units and transitional housing the city will encourage development of housing for modifications to development of family housing and transitional housing types such as single-room occupancy units and transitional housing the city will encourage development of housing formance with State density bonus requirements.
-In the contract of the median provisions in state law.
+By increasing the densities allowed for multi-family development and providing for modifications to development standards, the amendments that the Council approved in June 2014 will facilitate the development of additional housing affordable to extremely low-income households.
+The recent amendments also brought the City's zoning ordinance into conformance with State density bonus requirements.